 So You Bought A House!
 11 Things That Happen After Your Offer Is Accepted

 But you haven't bought a house - not quite yet.
-Once a seller accepts your offer, there are still many T’s to cross and I’s to dot before the keys are slid across the closing table.
-Knowing exactly what happens after your offer is accepted ensures you don't encounter any surprises.
+Once your offer is accepted by the seller, there are still many T’s to cross and I’s to dot before the keys are slid across the closing table.
+Knowing exactly what happens after an accepted offer ensures you don't encounter any surprises.

 #1 Due Diligence